Gadersd/whisper-burn/README.md

 # Whisper Burn: Rust Implementation of OpenAI's Whisper Transcription Model

-**Whisper Burn** is a Rust implementation of OpenAI's Whisper Transcription model using the Rust deep learning framework, Burn.
+**Whisper Burn** is a Rust implementation of OpenAI's Whisper transcription model using the Rust deep learning framework, Burn.

 ## License